dean0x7d/pybinding/docs/tutorial/bands.rst

 .. meta::
    :description: Band structure calculations using the tight-binding model
-   :keywords: tight-binding, band structure, graphene, bilayer graphene, periodic structure

-In order to calculate the band structure of a crystal lattice, this section is going to introduce the concepts of a :class:`.Model` and a :class:`.Solver`.
+In order to calculate the band structure of a crystal lattice, this section introduces the concepts of a :class:`.Model` and a :class:`.Solver`.

 .. only:: html